mararap/minishell/docs/04-signal.md

 ## 8) Why the global variable matters

-Your shell uses:
+Our shell uses:

 ```c
 volatile sig_atomic_t g_signal_number = 0;
 ```

-This is important because signal handlers should not manipulate your full shell state directly.
+This is important because signal handlers should not manipulate the full shell state directly.

 So instead of doing dangerous things like: